 Blender comes well equipped with various camera lenses that perfectly imitates the real cameras and allow animators to showcase different angles in a shot.
 These camera lenses include perspective, Orthographic, and Panoramic.
 While perspective lens comes with a focal length feature that determines the amount of zoom, Orthographic comes with an orthographic scale that controls the apparent size of objects projected on the image.

 Blender also offers features like depth of field and aperture to create scenes as good as the real ones.
-In case you are wondering about how to use Blender to add depth of field and aperture to your render, watch this blender tutorial.
+In case you are wondering about how to use Blender to add depth of field and aperture to your render, read our blender tutorial or watch this blender tutorial on youtube.

 Rendering plays a significant role in 3D computer graphics.
 The process involves combining all the stages, carried out in the 3D animation production pipeline, and turning them into a sequence of 2D still images.